David Parker Allen Music

 Miss Fortune: E

-Donna Herula (Resonator and Slide Guitar).
+Donna Herula (Triolian Resonator and Slide Guitar).
 Recorded at Woodside Avenue Music.

 Walking Man: E Flat